Asuka54089/KESMP/README.md

 # Introduction

-We study the problem of ranking the top-k stable marriages by egalitarian cost, which we call the Egalitarian Stable Marriage Ranking Problem (ESMRP).
+We study the problem of ranking the stable marriages by egalitarian cost, which we call the Egalitarian Stable Marriage Ranking Problem (ESMRP).

 # Datasets